itpyi/typst-ega-numbering/README.md

-dingli: A typst package for theorems
+ega-numbering: A typst package for EGA style numbering
 ====================================

 This package provides a referable numbering style